Rakeysh Omprakash Mehra: Directorial debut and breakthrough (2001–2006)

+Career fluctuations (2009–present)

+Mehra's third venture was the drama Delhi-6 (2009) starring an ensemble cast of Abhishek Bachchan, Sonam Kapoor, Aditi Rao Hydari, Rishi Kapoor, Supriya Pathak, Atul Kulkarni, Divya Dutta, Om Puri and Waheeda Rehman in lead roles.
+The film tells the story of an NRI who arrives in India with his ailing grandmother and begins discovering his roots before getting embroiled in a religious dispute involving a mysterious monkey-like attacker.
+Despite pre-release hype, it received mixed reviews from critics upon release, with praise for its soundtrack and performances of the cast, but criticism for its story, screenplay and pacing.
+The film emerged as a commercial failure at the box-office; however, it won Mehra the Nargis Dutt Award for Best Feature Film on National Integration.

+Mehra then produced Mrighdeep Lamba's debut directorial venture, the comedy Teen Thay Bhai (2011).
+The film, which told the story of three brothers who keep fighting amongst themselves, emerged as a critical and commercial disaster at the box-office.

-Mehra's next directorial venture was the biopic Bhaag Milkha Bhaag (2013) starring Farhan Akhtar as Milkha Singh, the legendary Indian sprinter.
-The film, which was produced by a consortium of several producers, was a major commercial and critical success, the second of Mehra's career.
+Mehra's next directorial venture was the biographical sports drama Bhaag Milkha Bhaag (2013) starring Farhan Akhtar as Milkha Singh, the legendary Indian sprinter.
+Produced by a consortium of several producers, the film opened to positive reviews from critics upon release, and emerged as a major commercial success at the box-office, grossing ₹201 crore, ranking as the eighth highest-grossing Hindi film of the year, and Mehra's highest grosser to date.
+Bhaag Milkha Bhaag won Mehra his second Filmfare Award for Best Film and Best Director, in addition to his second National Film Award for Best Popular Film Providing Wholesome Entertainment.

 Mehra's latest film is Mirzya (2016), a contemporary retelling of the tragic love story of Mirza & Sahiba.
 Set in Rajasthan, the film marked the debut of two newcomers, namely Harshvardhan Kapoor (son of actor Anil Kapoor) as Mirzya, and Saiyami Kher, granddaughter of veteran actress Usha Kiran, as Sahiba.
 Gulzar emerged from a long hiatus to write the screenplay of the film, and Shankar–Ehsaan–Loy were entrusted with the music direction.
 Released on 7 October 2016, Mirzya proved to be an unmitigated disaster at the box office.
-Made on a budget of Rs.35 crore (350 million), its total collections over a two-week period amounted to less than Rs.10 crore (100 million).
+Made on a budget of Rs.
+35 crore (350 million), its total collections over a two-week period amounted to less than Rs.
+10 crore (100 million).
 The film, which had been in the planning since at least 2009, and was made over a three-year period, ran for only one week in most theatres, losing nearly all its screens at the end of that period.

-Mere Pyare Prime Minister is the other film which has been directed by Rakeysh Omprakash Mehra himself and it is written by Manoj Mairta.
-It is about an 8-year-old boy wanting to build a toilet for his mother.
+Mere Pyare Prime Minister (2019) was written by himself and Manoj Mairta.
+Though it received generally positive reviews, it flopped at the box-office.

+In 2025, Mehra served as chairperson of the international jury at the 56th International Film Festival of India held from 20 November to 28 November.